aviaryan/devletters/content/letters/choosing-your-career.md

 Let's assume that I do change this order, making moral duties at the top position.

-Will it make me happy?
+Will it make me happier?
 Most probably no.

-And what good impact will I have on the world?
+And will I have a major positive impact on the world?

-I might have some but do you think it will be the best I can do?
+I might have some but do you think this is the best I can do?

 Suppose I stay intact with my current list of priorities, make myself a good lifestyle, and when those needs are met, I go on to saving the world and making the world a better place.